VietThan/VRProtestExperience/README.md

 ## INTERESTING TECHNICAL CHALLENGES

-### YouTube Format for 360 Videos, Unity Video Filetype, and Open Source Solution
+### Challenge: YouTube Format for 360 Videos, Unity Video Filetype, and Open Source Solution

 #### Unique 360 Format
 Since all our videos were sourced from YouTube, it was important that the format of video provided match with <a href="https://docs.unity3d.com/Manual/VideoPanoramic.html">what Unity was capable of rendering</a>.
 Unity can render "Equirectangular" (no depth, 2D), "Cube Map" (for static usage), or "Over / Under" on its skyboxes.
 However, from early 2018, YouTube videos if downloaded using the common video downloaders on the internet, will have YouTube's own 3D format.
 People speculated that this is YouTube's decision to make videos optimized for areas that viewers are likely to watch.
 But this does not help development for Unity and we struggled on this problem for quite a bit.